GiX007/mlp4cs/docs/dev_notes.md

 - Case D shows attributes alone don't save us.
 We must offer the entity itself
 - Case E shows that even a perfect response can be killed by DST errors that empty the DB

+**Critical implication for our pipeline:**
+Because Stage 1 depends entirely on the predicted state, DST errors poison Inform/Success even when the response text is perfect.
+The dominant failure mode is wrong constraints producing an **empty DB result** → no valid goal entity exists → Inform = 0 regardless of how good the response is.
+This is why slot extraction accuracy is the root bottleneck for Inform/Success in our pipeline, not response generation quality.

 ---